DONATE NOW

 Lumber River

 This blackwater river flows over 125 miles through North and South Carolina.
-All 115 miles of the Lumber River in North Carolina is designated a state Natural and Scenic River.
+All 115 miles of the Lumber River in North Carolina are designated a state Natural and Scenic River.
 Of these, 81 miles are also designated as a National Wild and Scenic River.
-The river crosses the South Carolina border downstream of Fair Bluff, NC.
-Just past the border, the Lumber River joins the Little Pee Dee River.
+The river crosses the South Carolina border downstream of Fair Bluff, NC and ~10 miles downstream of the SC border, the Lumber River joins the Little Pee Dee River.

 A dedicated friend of the Lumber River, Dr. Colin Osborne, III, has written about the Lumber River – Nature’s Sanctuary.
 Dr. Osborne writes: